Disclaimer:

 Segment 8 (updated Dec 2024)

-Approximately 16km, very difficult, not advisable without a guide in current state, Mosquito Mountain may be becoming difficult to pass again on the northeast side.
+Approximately 16km, very difficult, not advisable without a guide in current state, Mosquito Mountain may be becoming difficult to pass again on both sides.

 The trail is fairly easy as far as the Melville Hall river, about 7km in.
 Although by distance this is more or less the half way point, do not be drawn into thinking that you’re half way through your hike in terms of time (if it takes you 2 hours to reach the Melville Hall river, expect a further 5 hours to finish the hike).
 Finding your way passed the river is not totally straighforward.
 First you cross the small tributary you arrive at, then through another small bit of forest over to the main river.
 Immediately cross this river and head into the forest and up the river on the other side.
 After a few minutes in the trees on the other side you cross the river again, where you’ll find a trail sign (best camping spot at this point) pointing onto the trail that quickly leads to the collapsed camping hut.
 From the hut onwards the trail becomes increasingly more severe as you climb mosquito mountain.
 After a long, overgrown climb you’re greeted with a bench and another collapsed hut.
 The way down the other side of mosquito mountain is also pretty slow going, but now reasonably well cleared.
 Again, work is desperately needed clearing this segment.

-Note that there are currently no shelters along this trail, so if youre planning to spend a night on the trail you’ll need cover.
+Note that there are currently no shelters along this trail.
 If you’re planning to hike it in a single day be sure to heed my warning of timing at the melville hall river (that’s not the watercress river).
 If you dont have plenty of spare daylight at that point, turn back.
 Also ensure you have at least 2.5l of water per person when leaving the river if it is a hot day.
 There are no more streams until the very end of the segment.

 Approximately 15km, 6-8 hours, cleared, but a very rough and difficult trail.

 This segment, although not any longer than other segments, is the next hardest segment of the national trail after segment 8.
 Only the most experienced hikers should attempt it without a guide.
 Note that long sections of the trail have no phone service, so hiking here solo is inadvisable.
 Definitely make sure people know where you are and plan to be.
 The part of the segment that is not on roads is about 10km.
 Half way through this section there is an access road that comes from Morne Rachette and joins at a farm.
 There are 3 huts here.
-The part south of this access road has been known to take people up to 6 hours, and exiting at this point requires an 8km road walk back to the coast, so plan accordingly in case you decide not to complete the entire segment.
+The 5km south of this access road has been known to take people up to 6 hours, and exiting at this point requires an 8km road walk back to the coast, so plan accordingly in case you decide not to complete the entire segment.
 The second half of the segment takes a similar length of time to the first half.
+Erosion in the final riverbed of the segment in June 2025 as left the exit less obvious that it was, but once you find it about 20m downstream the ropes leading up are easy to follow.

-Approximately 13km, 3-5 hours, severely overgrown in places, but passable.
+Approximately 13km, 3-5 hours, getting overgrown but easy to follow.

 Approximately 7.5km, 2-3hours, re-cleared recently, good condition.